-- Pattern — This is a chart that fully plots out the design, which colors to use, and more.
-You can choose your own pattern or pick from any of the ones available in my library (many are free and perfect for beginners — and you can jump right onto the paid membership program waitlist as well!).
+- Pattern — This is a chart that fully plots out the design, instructions, which colors to use, and more.
+You can choose your own pattern or pick from any of the ones available in my library (many are free and perfect for beginners — and you can also join my membership site for even more exclusive patterns!).
 Read more about how to read a chart further down.

 - Embroidery hoop or frame — To stitch properly and prevent the fabric from bunching as you pull on the thread, you’ll want to keep the fabric good and taught.
 I use an embroidery hoop 100% of the time, but some folks like to use a frame or even a lap stand.
 Any way you choose, the purpose is the same.

 - Needles — Decorative stitching, such as needlepoint, tapestries, and cross stitch, use blunt-ended needles that won’t prick your finger if you accidentally touch it and sometimes have a little bit larger of an “eye” (where you slip the thread through) to accommodate different sizes.
 I have often used sewing needles (that have a sharp point) too.
 You can get an assortment like this to see which is your preference.